oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Secondly, the program for all items of:

+* `/document/publisher/name`: Sets the value as given in the configuration of the program or the corresponding argument the program was invoked with.
+If both values are present, the program should prefer the latter one.
 * `/vulernabilities[]/scores[]`: If no `product_id` is given, the CVRF CSAF converter appends all Product IDs which are listed under `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected`.
 * `/vulernabilities[]/scores[]`: If there are CVSSv3.0 and CVSSv3.1 Vectors available for the same product, the CVRF CSAF converter discards the CVSSv3.0 information and provide in CSAF only the CVSSv3.1 information.
 * `/product_tree/relationships[]`: If more than one prod:FullProductName instance is given, the CVRF CSAF converter converts the first one into the `full_product_name`.
 In addition that converter outputs a warning that information might be lost during conversion of product relationships.